md-nobin/100_Days_of_Python/README.md

 More info [here](Day7)

 ***
+## Day 8
+today i learn about

+* Function with inputs
+* Arguments & Parameters

+Today i build a caesar cipher program.
+It can encrypt a random message  best one user shift number, and it can decrypt the message by correct shift number.
+***

 ## Day 9
 today i learn about

-## Blind Auction

-Click "Open Preview" above to see this file rendered with the markdown.

-e
+* python Dictionaries and list

-# My console doesn't clear!
+FAQ: My console doesn't clear()

-This will happen if you’re using an IDE other than replit (e.g., VSCode, PyCharm etc).
-Similar to how we used the "random" module previously, in this project we will use the "replit" module.
-The clear function is available here via the replit module without any extra configuration.
-I’ll cover how to use PyCharm and import modules on Day 15.
-That said, you can write your own clear() function or configure your IDE like so:
+This will happen if you’re using an IDE other than replit.

+I’ll cover how to use PyCharm in Day 15.
+That said, you can write your own clear() function or configure your IDE like so
+***

+## Day 10
+ today i learn about

+* positional keyword and argument
+* function with output

+***